Tips & Tech

 Here we go!

 You may recall the humble coaster brake (also known as a pedal brake) from your early childhood.
 This brake works on the back wheel when you push the pedals backwards.
 It has excellent stopping power, is virtually maintenance free, and visually unobtrusive.
-These brakes are an excellent choice for a leisurely bike used for commuting or pleasure (take a look at the Linus Roadster Classic).
+These brakes are an excellent choice for a leisurely bike used for commuting or pleasure.
 Because the mechanism is enclosed, it is not affected by rain and does not produce the black brake grime you might see on rim brakes.

 If your ride involves long fast descents, this is not the best brake for you – the coaster brake's design provides less heat dissipation than other systems, meaning the brake can overheat during prolonged hard use.